inspec/inspec/docs/reporters.md

 }
 ```

-### Mandatory fields:
+### Mandatory fields

 #### stdout

 This will either suppress or show the automate report in the CLI screen on completion

 #### url

 This is your Automate 2 url.
 Append `data-collector/v0/` at the end.

 #### token

 This is your Automate 2 token.
 You can generate this token by navigating to the admin tab of A2 and then api keys.

 ### Optional fields

 #### insecure

 This will disable or enable the ssl check when accessing the Automate 2 instance.

 PLEASE NOTE: These fields are ONLY needed if you do not have chef-client attached to a chef server running on your node.
-The fields below will be automaticlly pulled from the chef server.
+The fields below will be automatically pulled from the chef server.

 #### node_name

 This will be the node name which shows up in Automate 2.

 #### node_uuid

 This overrides the node uuid sent up to Automate 2.
 On non-chef nodes we will try to generate a static node uuid for you from your hardware.
 This will almost never be needed unless your working with a unique virtual setup.

 #### environment

-This will set the enviroment metadata for Automate 2.
+This will set the environment metadata for Automate 2.